idsc-frazzoli/rc/Matlab/README.md

 ## Running a simulation

-1. Select parameters in load_parameters.m.
+1. Select parameters in load_parameters.m

 	1.1.
-Multiple alpha values can be specified as a vector 1.2.
+Multiple alpha values can be specified as a vector

+	1.2.
 Only one k_ave value can be specified

 2. Run main.m

 Note: main.m uses Nash equilibrium and/or social welfare computation results stored in karma_nash_equilibrium/results folder.
 An error might occur if a parameter set is used for which NE and/or SW computation has not been performed